Ringwood, Hampshire: Education

-The town is served by the local newspaper, Lymington Times and New Milton Advertiser.
+The state infant schools are Ringwood Church of England Infant School and Poulner Infant School.
+The state junior schools Ringwood Junior School and Poulner Junior School.

+The state secondary school and sixth form is Ringwood School, a national teaching academy.

+There are two private schools, these are Moyles Court School and Ringwood Waldorf School.

 Sport and leisure

-Ringwood has a Non-League football club Ringwood Town F.C., which plays at Long Lane.
+Ringwood has a Non-League football club, Ringwood Town F.C., which plays at Long Lane.

+The town is home to Ellingham and Ringwood Rugby Football Club, which was formed in 1966.
+The Men's 1st XV team currently play in the Counties 1 Hampshire division.

+The Women's 1st XV team currently play in the Women’s National Challenge (NC) 1 South West (West) division and have previously included several internationally capped players in their squad including twins Poppy and Bryony Cleall (England), Phoebe Murray (England), Donna Rose (Wales), and Alicia Maude (GB 7's).

 Transport

 The main road through Ringwood is the A31, which runs west to Dorchester and east to Southampton via the New Forest.
 A bypass of the town was completed in two stages; the first to the west in the 1940s and the second to the east in 1975.
 The other significant road is the A338, which goes north to Salisbury and south to Bournemouth.

 Ringwood railway station opened in 1847.
 It lay on the Southampton and Dorchester Railway.
 In 1862 the Ringwood, Christchurch and Bournemouth Railway created a new link with Christchurch.
 The line to Christchurch was closed in 1935, and the station ceased operating when the Southampton and Dorchester Railway line was closed in 1964.
 A report (Connecting Communities: Expanding Access to the Rail Network) from the Association of Train Operating Companies in 2009 recommended rebuilding part of the line from Brockenhurst to Ringwood.

 Several bus stands are located at Meeting House Lane next to The Furlong Car Park.
 National Express Coaches provide frequent services to and from London's Victoria Coach Station, Heathrow Airport and Gatwick Airport.
 Morebus route X3 between Salisbury and Bournemouth calls at Ringwood twice an hour.
 There are also less-frequent services to Brockenhurst and Poulner.